1. Digitalization Becomes an Unavoidable Standard

 The Rise of Connected Devices (IoT)

-Thanks to sensors and smart equipment, companies can detect failures before they occur, thus limiting emergency interventions and increasing customer satisfaction.
+Thanks to sensors and smart equipment, companies can detect failures before they occur, thereby limiting emergency interventions and increasing customer satisfaction.

 4. The Essential KPIs in 2025